kgateway-dev/kgateway/devel/architecture/distroless.md

 > Note: As of now we only support amd64 based images

 ## How is it configured in Gloo Gateway?
 The image variant can be specified by using the `global.image.variant` Helm value.
-You can choose one of the following variants: 'standard', 'fips', 'distroless', and 'fips-distroless'.
+You can choose one of the following variants: 'standard',  and 'distroless.
 If the value is omitted, 'standard' is used.
-Note that the 'fips' and 'fips-distroless' variants are an Enterprise-only feature.
-This change deprecates the `global.image.fips` Helm value.
 The distroless images have the suffix `-distroless` in their respective image tag, such as `quay.io/solo-io/gloo-ee:v1.17.0-distroless`.

 ## How is it implemented in Gloo Gateway?